wizdomic/gitauto/README.md

 ## Troubleshooting

+if it shows any error with python packages, just create a virtual environment with command : python3 -m venv venv source venv/bin/activate

+### Now command:

+--> chmod +x install.sh ### it will install python file containing system configuration --> ./install.sh ### continue with configuration

 ### Command not found

 If `gitauto` is not recognized:

 1. Ensure `~/.local/bin` is in your PATH:

 ```bash
 echo $PATH | grep ".local/bin"
 ```

 2. If not, add it:

 ```bash
 echo 'export PATH="$HOME/.local/bin:$PATH"' >> ~/.bashrc
 source ~/.bashrc